-The Department offers ten language programs: Arabic, ASL, Chinese, French, German, Italian, Japanese, Portuguese, Russian, and Spanish.
+Welcome to the Department of Modern Languages!
+We offer ten language programs: Arabic, ASL, Chinese, French, German, Italian, Japanese, Portuguese, Russian, and Spanish.
 Our programs strive to prepare students for an ever-changing world, where a multicultural global society continues to develop.

 All of our courses effectively use media and technology to help students gain valuable communicative skills that are culturally appropriate.
 A variety of technology-based language resources are available to the students through the Modern Language Technology Center (MLTC).